tardate/LittleArduinoProjects/Radio/SolderSmokeDCRX/README.md

 # #771 SolderSmoke DC RX

-Building the SolderSmoke Direct Conversion Radio Receiver
+Building the SolderSmoke Direct Conversion Radio Receiver and successfully capturing CW, voice, and SW across the 40m and 41m bands in Singapore.

 ![Build](./assets/SolderSmokeDCRX_build.jpg?raw=true)

-TLDR: And it was a success!
+TLDR: Success!
 For my "proof of life" demo I plucked a few signals from the air:

 * Shortwave on 7215 kHz - China Radio International broadcasting from [Xianyang/NRTA594 500 kW](https://maps.app.goo.gl/bCiRN9Rne38vb2y66), about 3200km from my QTH
 * Some Malaysian rag chewing on 7005 kHz